kemie/Bellota-Font/readme.md

 If you remix or modify the font, I'd love to hear about it!.

+# Build
+To generate correct TTFs, export TTFs directly out of Glyphs.app (remove overlaps, autohint), then run the partial build script `build.sh` to change a few things regarding the hinting settings.

 # Changelog

+## v4.1, Jan 2020
++ Bumped to Google Fonts specs

 ## v4.0, Oct  2019
 + Basic Cyrillic support